-The financial statements have been prepared on a historical cost basis, except for the revaluation of certain assets acquired in a business combination and assets at fair value through profit or loss, which are measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for certain revalued assets acquired in a business combination and assets at fair value through profit or loss, which are measured at fair value.

 These consolidated financial statements are presented in Qatari Riyals, which is the Group's functional currency.
 All the financial information has been presented in these consolidated financial statements has been rounded off to nearest thousands (QR.
 '000) except where otherwise indicated.